operate-first/apps/docs/argocd-gitops/onboarding_to_argocd.md

 ## Pre-requisites
 Team requesting ArgoCD access must have been onboarded to the cluster.
 See [here][5].

-Please fork/clone the [operate-first/apps][6] and [operate-first/argocd-apps][18] repositories.
+Please fork/clone the [operate-first/apps][6] repo.

-**During this whole setup, we'll be working within these repositories.**

 ## OpenShift Group

-To add multi-tenancy support, we require the team to have an OpenShift group on the MOC cluster on which our ArgoCD instance resides.
+To add multi-tenancy support, we require the team to have an OpenShift group on the cluster on which our ArgoCD instance resides.
 This OpenShift group should include all the people belonging to the team that will need write-level access to applications belonging to the team's ArgoCD Project (explained later).
 The team being onboarded to ArgoCD should have had a group already created during cluster onboarding, as described [here][5].

 > Note: We use teams/project names interchangeably throughout this doc as all ArgoCD projects (for end-users) are named after their team names picked during the cluster onboarding process.